DevMountain/ContinuumOld/README.md

 3. Add a function `checkSubscription(to post: ...)` that takes a `Post` parameter and an optional completion closure with a  `Bool` parameter.
 4. Implement the function by fetching the subscription by calling `fetch(withSubscriptionID: ...)` passing in the unique `recordName` for the `Post`.
 Handle any errors which may be generated in the completion handler.
 If the `CKSubscription` is not equal to nil complete with `true`, else complete with `false`.

-5. Add a function `toggleSubscriptionTo(commentsForPost post: ...)` that takes a `Post` parameter and an optional completion closure with `success`, `isSubscribed`, and `error` parameters.
+5. Add a function `toggleSubscriptionTo(commentsForPost post: ...)` that takes a `Post` parameter and an optional completion closure with `Bool`, and `Error` parameters.
-6. Implement the function by using the `CloudKitManager` to fetch subscriptions, check for a subscription that matches the `Post`, removes it if it exists, or adds it if it does not exist.
-Run the optional completion closure with the appropriate parameters.
+6. Implement the function by calling the `checkForSubscription(to post:...)` function above.
+If a subscription does not exist, subscribe the user to comments for a given post by calling the `addSubscriptionTo(commentsForPost post: ...)` ; if one does, cancel the subscription by calling  `removeSubscriptionTo(commentsForPost post: ...)`.

 ### Update User Interface

 Update the Post Detail scene's `Follow Post` button to display the correct text based on the current user's subscription.
-Update the outlet to toggle subscriptions for new comments on a `Post`.
+Update the IBAction to toggle subscriptions for new comments on a `Post`.

 1. Update the `updateViews` function to call the `checkSubscriptionTo(commentsForPost: ...)` on the `PostController` and set appropriate text for the button based on the response.
+You will need to add an IBOutlet for the button if you have not already.
 2. Implement the `Follow Post` button's IBAction to call the `toggleSubscriptionTo(commentsForPost: ...)` function on the `PostController` and update the `Follow Post` button's text based on the new subscription state.

 ### Add Permissions